 The B Sangenjaya is located in Setagaya, a neighbourhood in Tokyo, and is near a train station.
 The area’s natural beauty can be seen at Shinjuku Gyoen National Garden and Hibiya Park, while Ghibli Museum and Zepp Tokyo are cultural highlights.
 Check out an event or a game at Yoyogi National Gymnasium, and consider making time for Tokyo Tower, a top attraction not to be missed.

-Meguro has so much to offer that it would be impossible to visit everywhere in a few days.
-Hope you get to check out the museums and restaurants for yourself and like them as much as we do.
-Refer to this blog anytime for more ideas and activities to do in the Meguro ward.
-If you have any questions, feel free to reach out to us anytime.
+Meguro has so much to offer that it would be impossible to visit every place in just a few days.
+We hope you have the opportunity to check out the museums and restaurants for yourself and enjoy them as much as we do.
+Refer to this blog anytime for additional ideas and activities in the Meguro ward.
+If you have any questions, please don’t hesitate to contact us.